merijnvervoorn/coalitie-voorspeller/README.md

    cd cssci-political-speech
    ```

-3. open coalition-output.ipynb in Jupyter Notebook or your preferred IDE.
+3. open /rule-based_model/coalition-output.ipynb in Jupyter Notebook or your preferred IDE.

 4. Fill in the seat distribution you want to check and the year the model should look at for the Eerste Kamer distributions.
     - make sure to remove the year you are looking at from the dataset in coalition-calculations.py